mcmonkeyprojects/KeyboardChatterBlocker/README.md

 - You can theoretically block any key on a keyboard that registers as a standard keypress.
 This includes weird special keys like a volume wheel.
 You might want to set volume wheels to threshold of zero if you have one.
 Extremely specialized keys (such as G Keys) might not be standard keypresses and thus not be blockable.
 If in doubt: try it and see!
 - You can block mouse buttons if you want (Left/Right/Middle/Forward/Backward).
 Be careful if you block left mouse button chatter: if you set the limit too high, you might become unable to double-click.
 If you get stuck, you can either uncheck the `Enabled` box to regain control and fix that, or, if needed, use Task Manager to kill the blocker program, and then edit the config file (see config notes below).
 - This only works in user-space.
 That is, the Windows login screen and other sensitive Windows protected input areas will not have chatter blocked.
 You might want to use a PIN or other login method to avoid chatter problems that affect a password login (see also [issue #7](https://github.com/mcmonkeyprojects/KeyboardChatterBlocker/issues/7)).
+- You can add a list of programs that will cause the blocker to automatically disable when those programs are open.
+This is useful for example with games, as you often don't want rapid keystrokes blocked while gaming.
+This will be matched by executable name.

 ### Config File Notes